Rob Hollins: Storylines

 Due to unexpectedly experiencing post-traumatic stress disorder (PTSD) from a brutal accident he witnessed years prior, he pushes Karen away and forms a close bond with colleague Harriet Shelton (Carley Stenson).
-When Harriet and Rob are chasing criminals Aaron Jeffries (Zak Douglas) and Lenny Calhoun (Nicholas Chambers), Harriet finds Rob standing over the body of Aaron, who is laying lifeless at the bottom of a staircase.
+When Harriet and Rob are chasing criminals Aaron Jeffries (Zak Douglas) and Lenny Calhoun (Nicholas Chambers), Harriet finds Rob standing over the body of Aaron, who is lying lifeless at the bottom of a staircase.
 She questions a clueless Rob on what happened and rushes to help Aaron, but Rob cannot remember due to suffering from a blackout at the time.
 Despite being responsible for pushing Aaron down the stairs, Harriet allows Rob to be framed for the attack leading to him being forced into a break from work, which worsens his mental state and his marriage.
 He eventually learns that Harriet framed him and cuts all contact with her, vowing to improve himself and his marriage to Karen.